 ProgramThe program focuses on researching the applications of information and communication technologies (ICT) in ophthalmology.
 It offers the possibility of translating research projects into clinical care and medical education programs.
 Fellows benefit from the exposure to a broad range of ophthalmic specialties and faculty at Bascom Palmer Eye Institute.
 This provides knowledge and experience in adopting disruptive technologies such as extended reality, artificial intelligence, biosensors, and new models of virtual care into clinical settings as well as in ophthalmic education.
 Additionally, they develop experience in biostatistics and manuscript writing, allowing them to hone their skills for publishing original research and present findings at national and international ophthalmic and telehealth-related conferences, under the guidance and supervision of Bascom Palmer faculty.
 Our interdisciplinary approach, with our UM partners, catalyzes the fellow’s teamwork and networking capabilities in an agile working environment.
 Their exposure to research, clinical, and administrative scenarios enhance their project management experience as coordinators of their projects, and it allows them to create innovative workflows with guidance every step of the way.
 A stipend is offered to offset living expenses.

-EligibilityThe 12-month program is designed for students following completion of their second, third, or fourth year of medical school as well as for ophthalmologists.
+EligibilityThe 12-month program is designed for students following completion of their second, third, or fourth year of medical school as well as for ophthalmologists and optometrists.
 Research scholars are selected based on academic achievement.
 Although applicants may have prior research experience, students who have not previously been involved in research are encouraged to apply.
 Applications will be accepted from applicants inside and outside the United States.
 There are no citizenship requirements, but those who are not US citizens must have and maintain an appropriate visa (all visa matters must be handled by the applicant).
 The Bascom Palmer Eye Institute is committed to promoting diversity within the ophthalmic community, and we encourage applicants who are underrepresented in medicine groups to apply.

 Stipend and Benefits